sharat-sa/sharat-sa.github.io/_pages/Research Interests.md

 nav_order: 2
 ---

-> Broadly, I study energy materials from a fundamentals perspective - observing how fundamental material characterisitics scale up to produce complex operational behaviour.
-I do this mostly via experimental techniques - where my speciality lies at analytical chemistry; however I also occasionaly employ computation and simulation for assistance.
-Outside of purely academic curiosity, this is done with the goal to develop more efficient materials for the global transition towards sustainable energy.
+> Broadly, I study energy materials from a fundamentals perspective - observing how fundamental material characterisitics scale up to produce complex operational behaviour - mostly via experimental techniques, where my speciality lies at analytical chemistry.
+Occasionally computation and simulation is also employed for assisstance.
+Outside of purely academic curiosity, this is done with a goal to develop more efficient materials to aid in the global transition towards sustainable energy.

 ## Kinetics of the Li/LLZO Interface